I love everything about writing. I love words, I love plots, but above all — I love characters.

 - Make a mess(-y life)

 Speaking of that family, why not give him one?
-The orphan/loner will always be popular, but people can really connect to him having a family, no make how close or distant they are.
+The orphan/loner will always be popular, but people can really connect to him having a family, no matter how close or distant they are.
 Give him overdue bills, break his nose (Chinatown), make him a secret writer of terrible poetry.
 You may want clean lines in your story, but consider mussing up your hero a little bit — they’ll be the better for it.

 - Get inspired